cranella/h2oclient-java/README.md

 # Introduction
 Java client library for the <a href="http://docs.h2o.ai/h2o/latest-stable/h2o-docs/index.html">H2O machine learning platform</a>.
 In addition to providing methods for training and downloading models on an H2O cluster, this library facilitates the use of Rapids expressions for data munging and feature generation using the methods provided in the H2OFrame class.
+The classes in this library make use of the H2O REST API to fully access H2O's capabilities as a distributed, parallel, in-memory data processing engine from any Java application.

 Developed for AT&T by Chris Ranella, July 2018